Military & Veterans

-ODU Distance Learning offers classes at over 40 locations across the U.S., plus online courses which can be taken anywhere you have a computer and Internet access.
+ODU Distance Learning offers classes at over 40 partner locations across the U.S., plus online courses which can be taken anywhere you have a computer and Internet access.
 Our portable media courses can be taken anywhere, including ships at sea.

 ODU Distance Learning is proud to be a part of several military education affiliations, many of which offer financial aid to military personnel and veterans.
 See all of our affiliations here.
 Our current tuition and fees for Distance Learning courses are listed under the Cost section.